keybangz/TF2-Wearables/README.md

 ## Installation

-Simply compile and place in your Sourcemod plugins folder, this plugin does not require external gamedata or anything of the sort.
+Simply place the compiled smx into your Sourcemod plugins folder, this plugin does not require external gamedata or anything of the sort.
 (sourcemod/plugins/*)

 ## Compile Requirements